 Washington Bargain and Sale Deed Form

 Washington bargain and sale deed is used to transfer property from a seller to a buyer with a guarantee that the title has not been previously conveyed or encumbered during the seller’s ownership.
-Often referred to as a “special warranty deed” in other states, it only holds the seller liable for encumbrances if they were made while they held the title.
+Generally known as a “special warranty deed” in other states, it only holds the seller liable for encumbrances if they were made while they held the title.

 Washington Bargain and Sale Deed Form

 Washington bargain and sale deed is used to transfer property from a seller to a buyer with a guarantee that the title has not been previously conveyed or encumbered during the seller’s ownership.
-Often referred to as a “special warranty deed” in other states, it only holds the seller liable for encumbrances if they were made while they held the title.
+Generally known as a “special warranty deed” in other states, it only holds the seller liable for encumbrances if they were made while they held the title.

 Washington bargain and sale deed is used to transfer property from a seller to a buyer with a guarantee that the title has not been previously conveyed or encumbered during the seller’s ownership.
-Often referred to as a “special warranty deed” in other states, it only holds the seller liable for encumbrances if they were made while they held the title.
+Generally known as a “special warranty deed” in other states, it only holds the seller liable for encumbrances if they were made while they held the title.

 1. Home »